 The hairline is a crucial section when creating wavy hair, as it’s the area that people notice the most.
 After you’re done curling your bottom sections, unclamp one side of your top sections and repeat the curling process with a flat iron: Insert it between the tongs to lock in the hair, then close the tongs and curl hair over and around while tugging.
 Ed’s tip: Twist hair away from the face for a more flattering look.

 Step 7: Tousle!

-Here’s the fun part: After all sections are evenly curled, gently tug each section downward to loosen the spiral.
-Next, run fingers vertically through hair to further separate each spiral and create a messier, beachy wavy hair feel.
+Here’s the fun part: After all sections are evenly curled, gently tug each section down to loosen the spiral.
+Next, run fingers vertically through the hair to further separate each spiral and create a messier, beachy wavy hair feel.